dariawhitecastle/messenger-app/README.md

 App is now running on port 8081.
 A minimally styled UI can be viewed and interacted with for testing purposes.
+- Open two browser tabs
+- Intereact with the app to view the features

 ## test the app